NovaSector/NovaSector/modular_nova/modules/admin_tech/readme.md

-check traits list from protean mage cloak you made on the syndiehomepod investigate robotact pda app functionality investigate lifeline pda app functionality update the syndie infiltration module, dont subtype, make a new bespoke one for admins that explains exactly what players are looking at and how they should react. currently techs are not inspectable, and this cannot be disabled w/o powering down their modsuit. this needs to be changed into a toggleable modules, and with information on the inspect blocking updated. what staff have equipped in these outfits should be irrelevant to players. the inspect check should also have a check for admin perms, so staff can bypass regardless. this should really be updated on the central module, as currently even staff are inspect blocked. big oversight.
+check traits list from protean mage cloak you made on the syndiehomepod investigate robotact pda app functionality investigate lifeline pda app functionality
 Fix digi icons for suits
 Instant no effect spawn option
 Admin donk pockets